DIY Paper-Plate Craft: Party favour bags

 Get in here, my non-crafty mamas, because this one is for you.

-If you’re looking for a party favour idea that’s budget-friendly and easy to make, these DIY paper plate goodie bags are what you’ve been searching for.
-I made these paper plate goodie bags for my daughter’s 6th birthday.
+I’ve found a party favour idea that won’t leave us bankrupt – and you know what’s even better?
+It’s very easy to make, I promise.
+I made these DIY paper plate goodie bags for my daughter’s 6th birthday, and I’m glad I did.
 It was just something I thought would look cute, so I went for it.
 There was no theme for the birthday, it was just a birthday, and the colours I used are her favourite colours.
 Also, I didn’t have to purchase paper plates because I already had them lying in my kitchen cupboard, so it was a win-win for me.

 Supplies you need

-How to make your paper plate goodie bag
+How to make your own paper plate goodie bag

 Step 1: